-If you go out searching for just the best gaming laptop in 2020, you could easily find yourself spending thousands of dollars.
-And while the hardware on such expensive gaming laptops are legitimately impressive, those types of uber gaming laptops are outside the needs and the financial means of a majority of gamers.
+If you go out searching for just the best gaming laptop in 2021, you could easily find yourself spending thousands of dollars.
+While the hardware on such expensive gaming laptops is legitimately impressive, those types of uber gaming laptops are typically outside the needs and the financial means of the majority of gamers.
 Despite some common misconceptions, you don’t need to spend a small fortune to buy a laptop for games.

 - MSI GF63 Thin 9SCX-005 FHD Gaming Laptop